 New York has played a leading role in film and television for as long as I can remember.
-From sitcoms to RomComs, and action adventure to suspense, the Big Apple acts as a fabulous backdrop.
-When you read these 12 famous NYC addresses, you’ll more than likely remember the characters and stories that go along with them.
+From sitcoms to RomComs and action-adventure to suspense, the Big Apple acts as a fabulous backdrop.
+So when you read these 12 famous NYC addresses, you’ll more than likely remember the characters and stories that go along with them.

-Recognized as a fine example of Beaux Arts architecture, this iconic Upper West Side historic condo building is the setting for the 1992 horror film Single White Female starring Bridget Fonda and Jennifer Jason Leigh.
+Recognized as an excellent example of Beaux-Arts architecture, this iconic Upper West Side historic condo building is the setting for the 1992 horror film Single White Female starring Bridget Fonda and Jennifer Jason Leigh.
 The Ansonia was also the setting for the short-lived series 666 Park Avenue.

-Carrie Bradshaw’s apartment in Sex and the City is supposed to be on the Upper East Side, but her studio’s real address is in Manhattan’s West Village.
-If only every writer could afford an apartment as spacious as this.
+Carrie Bradshaw’s apartment in Sex and the City is supposed to be on the Upper East Side, but her studio’s real address is Manhattan’s West Village.
+If only every writer could afford an apartment as spacious as this

 This address made history in the Audrey Hepburn classic Breakfast at Tiffany’s.
 Her character Holly Golightly shares the walk-up with an adorable feline, which she refers to as “Cat, a no-name slob.”